aruntom/airline-ranking/README.md

 # Airline Ranking - TEXAS Jan 2017

-Insights on causes of flight delays and implementation of Airline carrier ranking system based
+Insights on causes of flight delays and implementation of Airline carrier ranking (quality of service) system based

 on data on flights to and from Texas from Bureau of Transportation during Jan 2017.